“I’d always go for the adventure.” – Marty Murie

 Through her work with Colorado State Parks, Larimer County Parks, and the City of Fort Collins Natural Areas, Jessica has developed a deep passion for teaching others about the value and beauty of the world around us, especially in ordinary things.
 Jessica has always loved exploring and getting away from the craziness of life by being outdoors, finding solace and enlightenment in the quietness of nature.

 A lifelong bird enthusiast, a chance encounter with the RMRP’s educational Barn Owl at the Estes Park Highlands Festival introduced her to the program.
 She began volunteering in 2011, and has supported the program by helping to train new volunteers, present educational programs, and lead volunteer crews.
-In 2014, she was invited to join the staff as an Educational Associate.
-She now works to provide care for the educational ambassador birds, support volunteer development, and provide educational and outreach opportunities to the public.
+In 2014, she was joined the staff as an Educational Associate, working to provide care for the educational ambassador birds, support volunteer development, and provide educational and outreach opportunities to the public.
 In October 2017 Jessica took on additional management roles as the Education and Outreach Coordinator.

 Jessica and her husband love to spend time outdoors with their three dogs hiking, camping, birding, taking pictures, gardening, and exploring everything as much as possible.

 - S. Natural Resorces Recreation and Tourism, concentration in Parks and Protected Areas Management

 - Certified Interpretive Guide – National Association for Interpretation